 SWK 250.
-Social Work Practice I. 3 hours.
+Foundations of Social Work Practice.
+3 hours.
 Sp.

-A study of generalist social work practice as a creative blending of values, knowledge, and skills.
+A study of generalist social work practice as a creative blending of professional values, knowledge, and skills.
 This course introduces the generalist intervention model for practice with individuals, families, groups, organizations, and communities.
+This course emphasizes a theoretical and conceptual understanding of communities.
 This course emphasizes a theoretical and conceptual understanding of generalist social work practice.
+This course recognizes the diversity of individuals, families, groups, organizations, and communities, due in part, to the differences in values, cultural backgrounds, and socio-cultural risks and opportunities.
+It also recognizes that individuals and the systems of which they are a part relate in ways that provide the context for growth and problem solving.
 Prerequisite: SWK 150 Introduction to Social Work.